hatari/hatari/tests/readme.txt

 debugger/
 - "make test" test code & data for Hatari debugger. test-scripting.sh script for manual testing of debugger scripting

+gemdos/
+- "make test" test code for GEMDOS APIs used by GEMDOS HD emulation

 keymap/
 - test programs for finding out Atari and SDL keycodes needed in